HBClab/ProjectAcuteExercise-CognitiveControl/analysis-notebook.md

 Clear previous, load packages

-Load data from an spss file
+load data from an spss file
 ---------------------------

-Do not show in knit
+do not show in knit

 demographics in Table 1
 =======================